 More female characters and screenwriters are a clear step toward change at Disney-Pixar.
 Oh My Disney contributor Rachel Berman even compiled a list of Pixar’s celebrated female employees - from designers and artists to editors and administrative positions.
 Bugs, cars, toys, superheroes, fish - the list goes on, and they’re all saying the same heartfelt thing.
 Even Incredibles 2, written and directed by its original creator Brad Bird, has a decidedly gender-equal story line in which Mr. Incredible stays home with the kids while Elastigirl goes out and saves the world.
 But the themes of Pixar’s movies are gender-neutral - letting go and growing up do not have a male or female distinction.
 So why should 90 percent of the precious few who are given the opportunity to write it be male?

 Several Pixar films take protagonists on a quest of some kind - Joy was on a journey to return Riley’s memories, Flik made a plan to stop evil grasshoppers from invading his territory and Woody had to save his fellow toys from a psycho purple teddy bear.
-Mr. Incredible and his family will once again be on our screens this weekend, undoubtedly facing some kind of familiar evil.
+Andy's beloved toys will once again be on our screens this weekend, undoubtedly facing some kind of familiar evil.
 And there’s nothing wrong with that - it’s warmed the hearts of generations of kids and their parents.
 But if recent news is any indication, the studio will be on a quest of its own in the coming years - one toward creative equality for its animators and directors.